Chinese leader Xi defends record to UN human rights chief

 BEIJING (AP) — Chinese leader Xi Jinping defended his country’s record to the top U.N. human rights official on Wednesday, saying each nation should be allowed to find its own path.

-Xi, who heads the ruling Communist Party that allows no political opposition and strictly limits speech, criticized countries that lecture others on human rights and allegedly politicize the issue.
+Xi, who heads the ruling Communist Party that allows no political opposition and strictly limits speech, criticized countries that he said lecture others on human rights and politicize the issue.

 “Through long-term and persistent hard work, China has successfully embarked on a path of human rights development that conforms to the trend of the times and suits its own national conditions,” Xi told U.N. human rights chief Michelle Bachelet in a video call, according to an online report by state broadcaster CCTV.